maevecrossan/byte-battles/TESTING.md

 #### Lighthouse

-No performance or accessibility issues were found when checked with Lighthouse in chrome devtools.
+No performance or accessibility issues were found when checked with Lighthouse in Chrome dev tools.

 **Mobile Test**
 ![Screenshot of the lighthouse mobile test.](docs/lighthouse-mobile-2.png)